maiatoday/maiatoday.github.io/content/post/antigravityAndroid/index.md

 2. Test a bit more and smooth out the UX
 3. Figure out a way to share a selection of spots
 4. Build some of the future features
+5. Add notifications so that I can [wander around aimlessly](https://en.wikipedia.org/wiki/Fl%C3%A2neur) without having my phone out and and be notified on the watch if I am near something interesting
-5. Convert to KMP?
+6. Convert to KMP?

- I am inspired to build try out apps again because the time needed to get going has been slashed.
+ I am inspired to build and try out apps again because the time needed to get going has been slashed.
 I can now test and idea before deciding which ones I want to spend more time on.
 It took longer to write this post than to build the MVP because I stubbornly write all posts by hand to avoid the entsloppification of my blog.
 Who knows what the future holds.